Select Page

 Verdict

 Let me start with the screen.
 That 6.5-inch AMOLED display?
 It’s wild.
-Not just a flashy gimmick, it makes tweaking settings feel like interacting with a mini-control panel.
-Plus, the 3D animations pop in a way static RGB just can’t match.
-But the real hero here is the cooling.
-With that Asetek Gen8 pump and ROTA Pro fans, my CPU stayed frosty even when I threw heavy gaming and editing at it.
-We’re talking about handling 300W of heat without breaking a sweat, which is perfect for beasts like Intel Core Ultra or AMD’s Ryzen 7800X3D chips.
-And somehow, it stays relatively quiet—no jet-engine noise here, even at full tilt.
+Not just some flashy gimmick, it makes adjusting settings feel like you’re interacting with a mini-control panel.
+And the 3D animations pop in a way static RGB cannot compare.
+But the true MVP here is the cooling.
+Beyond that Asetek Gen8 pump and ROTA Pro fans, my CPU iced even while I threw heavy gaming and editing at it.
+We’re looking for 300W of heat under control here and not sweating a bucket, which is just the ticket for monsters like Intel Core Ultra or AMD’s Ryzen 7800X3D chips.
+And somehow, it’s relatively quiet — no jet-engine noise, even at full tilt.

 Now, the gripes.
-First, the fan cables felt stuck in 2015.
-Why no magnetic connectors like other coolers?
-It’s a hassle when you’re trying to keep your build clean.
-Also, the KANALI software gets the job done, it’s barebones.
-Customizing the screen is fun, but the app needs more polish and features to compete.
+The fan cables were stiff around 2015.
+Why not have magnetic connectors as is common in other coolers?
+Due to detecting unwanted events, It’s a hassle when you want to keep your build tidy.
+It does the job, barebones, KANALI software.
+Customizing the screen is fun, but the app needs polish and features to compete.

 Summary